LPSmit/MyApplication/README.md

 Notes:

--Please insert personal/private API key into strings.xml under 18 <!-- URL STRINGS -->
+-Please insert personal/private API key into strings.xml, line 20
-19
-20 <string name="privateAPIKey"><!-- INSERT KEY HERE --></string>

 -If run on emulator, please keep in mind that location services may not be functional until Google maps is used